Tuatara-VFX/TFlow/README.md

 Extract **AmplifyShaderEditor** package located in `TFlow/Runtime/Examples` folder.
 Open **AmplifyShaderEditor** scene located in `TFlow/Runtime/Examples/AmplifyShaderEditor` folder.

-You will find an shader example and several shader functions.
-Those shader functions have several pruposes.
+You will find a shader example and several shader functions.
+These shader functions have several pruposes.

 - **Frame UV** - Outputs a frame subUV based on flipbook properties (columns and rows) and current frame.
 This can be used to drive a flipbook based animation.
 - **Optical Flow UV Animation** - Outputs current frame subUV, next frame subUV and a blending factor between current and next frame.
 This can be used to drive a flipbook based animation with frame blending.